Working Paper

 - Grant: Approx. 1,500 GBP, KIER Foundation, Kyoto University, Japan, 2025-26

-First Step Toward Eradicating Child Labor: Hazardous-Sector Child-Labor Ban in Cambodia
+First Step Toward Eliminating Child Labor: Hazardous-Sector Child-Labor Ban in Cambodia

 - Grant: Approx. 3,000 GBP, Labor Research Center, Japan, 2025-26